If I could, I would, definitely! This is my type of gateau.

 - 100 g dark chocolate (melted)

-Chop the fruits you wish to use and keep approx half for decoration.
-Choose fresh and canned fruits.
+- Chop the fruits you wish to use and keep approx half for decoration.
+Chose fresh and canned fruits.